PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:15:39
+Last updated: 2024-04-02 17:16:13
-Random Quote: Sometimes the most important thing in a whole day is the rest we take between two deep breaths. - Etty Hillesum
+Random Quote: It's easier to resist at the beginning than at the end. - Leonardo da Vinci